tauanecustodio/frontend-mentor/product_preview_card/README.md

 ### What I learned💡

 - I learned how to use the ```<picture>``` tag;
-- I learned how to put sources in variables and change them with media queries.
+- I learned how to put fomts in variables and change them with media queries.

 ### Useful resources🔎